Ranunculales: Taxonomy

 Note: "+ ..." = optionally separate family (that may be split off from the preceding family).

 Under this definition, well-known members of Ranunculales include buttercups, clematis, columbines, delphiniums, and poppies.

 A phylogeny of Ranunculales was published in 2009, based on molecular phylogenetic analysis of DNA sequences.
 The authors of this paper revised the subfamilies and tribes of the order.
 This is reflected in the subsequent revision of the APG, APG IV (2016).

 The analysis revealed that the order consisted of three clades, Eupteleaceae, Papaveraceae and a third clade, considered to be the "core" Ranuculales, consisting of the remaining five families.
 The phylogeny of the families is shown in the cladogram.

 Evolution

 The fossil form Leefructus, described in 2011, has been recognized as a member of this order.
 Leefructus mirus shows fully developed leaves; stem and flower that are very similar in structure to those of the modern buttercups.
-The fossil is dated to 125 million years old and it not only proves that Ranunculales is an ancient group of eudicots but demonstrates that the whole angiosperm clade may be older than expected.
+The fossil is dated to 125 Mya (million years old) and it not only proves that Ranunculales is an ancient group of eudicots but demonstrates that the whole angiosperm clade may be older than expected.
 The structure of the plant and its age may lead to a new approach regarding the field that studies the evolution of flowering plants.
 The fact that Leefructus shows a well-developed structure similar to modern ranunculids suggests that this group of eudicots may have developed earlier than the age of the fossil.

+Another fossil has been described with the name Teixeiraea, also from the Cretaceous of Portugal.
+The genus Atli from the Late Cretaceous of Canada appears to have had a liana-like growth habit.

+According to molecular clock calculations, the lineage that led to Ranunculales split from other plants about 132 Mya or 140 Mya.